 Post-Baccalaureate Health Professions Program

 Science Discovery is a science education outreach organization designed to heighten student interest and increase literacy in science, technology, engineering, art and math (STEAM).
-Science Discovery connects K–12 students and teachers to current CU science through a broad array of programs including summer camps, after-school classes, in-school programs, teacher professional development workshops and Teen Science Cafés.
+Science Discovery connects K–12 students and teachers to current CU science through a broad array of programs including summer camps, summer high school enrichment, out of school time classes, homeschool programs, in-school programs, teacher professional development workshops and Teen Science Cafés.
 Programs capitalize on CU Boulder's scientific resources, facilities and expertise (including CU graduate and undergraduate students) in order to excite students about STEAM, expose them to a variety of STEAM careers and professionals and inspire a future generation of scientists and engineers.
-Science Discovery reaches more than 25,000 students and teachers throughout Colorado.
+Science Discovery reaches more than 30,000 students and teachers throughout Colorado.